bismark/ChildContextBug/README.md

 6. Save the child managed object context.
 7. observeValueForKeyPath:ofObject:change:context: is called prior to the child managed object context completing its save.
 8. Within observeValueForKeyPath:ofObject:change:context:, access the WidgetContainer's widget relationship.
-9. The widget will have it's attributes set correctly, but **_it's part relationship will be emtpy_**.
+9. The widget will have it's attributes set correctly, but **_its part relationship may or may not be nil_**.
 10. Once the child context save is complete, the widget's part relationship will be correct.

 See the relevant code [here](https://github.com/bismark/ChildContextBug/blob/master/ChildContextBug/AppDelegate.m).